 Required documents for the worker

 1. National visa application form.
-Each applicant, or their representative, must complete and sign a visa application form, filling in each of its sections.
+Applicants must complete in Spanish or English and sign a visa application form, filling in each of its sections.
+If the applicant is a minor, one of their parents or a duly accredited representative must sign the application.

 2. Photography.
-A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.
+One recent, passport-size, colour photograph, taken against a white background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.

 Required documents for family members